NoUsername10/Solax-Cloud-API-for-Home-assistant/README.md

 2. **API Token** - Obtain from Solax Cloud under **Service → Third-party Ecosystem**
 3. **Inverter Serial Numbers** - Use the serial shown under **Devices** in Solax Cloud.
       - If your system uses a Solax LAN/WiFi dongle, use the dongle serial.
-      - If your inverter has built-in WiFi, use the inverter serial.
+      - If your inverter has built-in WiFi, use the WiFi inverter serial.
-      - For microinverter systems, use the microinverter serial.
+      - For microinverter systems, use the microinverter(s) serial(s).

 ## 📦 Installation (HACS - Recommended)